michaelspatrick/osmetrics/README.md

     1 row in set (0.00 sec)

 #### Query the Plugin
-To get results, the following SQL query will return metrics:
     mysql> SELECT * FROM information_schema.OS_METRICS;
     +---------------+------------+
     | NAME          | VALUE      |